agreenbloom/panda-the-bear-js/README.md

 # DOM Manipulation with Panda the Bear
 ##Getting Started
+0. Clone this repo and open this readme in your text editor.

 1. Go to [http://bitmakerlabs.github.io/panda-the-bear-js/index.html](http://bitmakerlabs.github.io/panda-the-bear-js/index.html) in your browser.

 2. Open the JavaScript console.